chao-hsiao/FinalProjectAI/README.md

 After downloading, move the model into ``` cd <repository_directory> ``` that you are going to clone.

+Also, if TA need an API key, TA can ask 110550205 for it, since openAI will detecte and disable a compromised key.

 # Interactive Email Generator App

 ## DEMO